 West Virginia’s Poetry Out Loud Contest

 Poetry Out Loud is a national contest in which high school students memorize and recite poetry for an audience.
-The competition begins on a school-wide level, with the winners at each school advancing to the statewide competition held at the Culture Center in Charleston (TBA).
+The competition begins on a school-wide level, with the winners at each school advancing to the statewide competition held at the Culture Center in Charleston February 28-March 1, 2025.
 The winners from each US state and territory then compete at the National Finals in Washington, D.C. each spring.

 The Poetry Out Loud curriculum is designed to meet state and national standards in English Language Arts.
 Participation helps students master public speaking skills, build self-confidence, and learn about their literary heritage.
 By studying, memorizing, and performing classic and contemporary poems, students become immersed in powerful expression and provocative ideas.